dollodart/techblog/posts/lab/foss-controls/foss-controls.rst

 and peripherals (from now on just called devices) like process equipment microcontrollers.
-One of the difficulties is that in the abstract space of programming, the only thing that exists is the classification because you can't see the thing which is being classified .
+One of the difficulties is that in the abstract space of programming, the only thing that exists is the classification because you can't see the thing which is being classified.
 But this classification is not strict, and abstraction layers meld into each other, especially as technology improves.
 This difficulty is compounded by vernacular which comes from different field and communities and which